The Best TV Providers

 Least Worst Traditional Provider (and Best for Sports Lovers)

 DirecTV If dipping below 100 channels just isn’t going to happen, DirecTV satellite is your best option.

-DISH Network, the other satellite provider, lets you lock your introductory price ($50 a month for 190-plus channels) for three years, and overall its packages are a bit less expensive.
+DISH Network, the other satellite provider, lets you lock your introductory price ($50 a month for 190-plus channels) for two years, and overall its packages are a bit less expensive.
 But in our experience, DirecTV lives up to its good customer service reputation — it has a policy for offering deals and special rates for long-term customers, rather than continually hiking up the price if you’re not ready to fight (ahem, Comcast).
 Plus, in mid 2015, DirecTV merged with AT&T, making bundling discounts available for the first time.

 DirecTV receivers can store over 200 hours of programming, can record five shows at once, and allow you to watch shows that aired in the last 72 hours, even if you didn’t record them.
 And while DISH can boast about the Hopper, which conveniently auto-skips commercials, DirecTV remotes offer multiple fast-forwarding speeds and 30-second jumps.
 The DirecTV interface is smooth; the recording makes sense; and if you want to make the most out of having all those channels by, say, automatically recording everything Steve Buscemi has ever been in, you can program that pretty easily too.

 Satellite television is truly the only nationwide provider (Comcast cable, the next closest thing, only offers service in 41 states), but because DirecTV requires you to install a satellite, it’s really only an option if you own the place in which you live, have your landlord’s permission, or live in a building that already has a dish hooked up.

 Best If You Can Get It

 Verizon FiOS Fios is better cable: crisper quality and faster download speeds, even during winter storms.